adrianapopd/usePopcorn-App/README.md

 # usePopcorn-App
-A rating movies App using OMDb API
+A rating movies React App using OMDb API